Blaok/latex-workshop-in-code-server/README.md

 ## Assumptions

-+ A client to the brower.
++ A client to run the brower.
 + A server to run code-server and LaTeX Workshop.
 + `ssh` connection between the client and the server.
 + The `ssh` client supports `ControlMaster`.